lukew3/logbook/README.md

 pip install pythonlogbook
 ```
 ## Using the Command Line Interface
 To create a new log, run: `newlog` in your terminal.
 To combine logs, run: `combinelogs`.
-It's as easy as that!
+To make a markdown file, run: `makelogmd` It's as easy as that!

 ### Setting up directory
 As of right now, the only way to change the folder where the logs are stored is by editing the variable originalPath so that line 11 of logbook.py says `originalPath = r"folderLocation"`.